 - Calling the Regulator on 0300 999 3407

-- Writing to Fundraising Regulator, 2nd floor, CAN Mezzanine Building, 49-51 East Road, London N1 6AH
+- Writing to them at: Fundraising Regulator, 2nd floor, CAN Mezzanine Building, 49-51 East Road, London, N1 6AH

 Haig Housing Trust is a registered member of the Fundraising Regulator and we will abide by their decision.
 Please be aware that the Fundraising Regulator states that complaints should be made to them within two months of the organisation you are complaining about.